hencel/Board-game/README.md

 # Board-game
+​
-Generator of classic board game on computer edition.
-Include board preparing with path for play.
+Generator of classic board game on computer edition and game to play.
-After generation of game we can play with our friend.

-Project based on Vanilla JS.
+​
+# Play:
+The user creates his own game path and attributes the functions to path elements.
+After generation a game, two users can play against each other.
+The target is to get the last point of the path before the opponent.

+# Technologies:
+- Vanilla JS
+- Sass
+​
+# To do:
+​
+- preparwing RWD version to mobile
+- adding new functions to path elements
+- modifications of game graphics
+- preparing version to online gaming between two gamers ​
+#Install:
+​
+After download all files, make npm install to create node_elements.